prasenjit52282/shardQ/README.md

 # Contact Me

 This is Assignment 2 of CS60002: Distributed Systems course in IIT Kharagpur, taught by [Dr. Sandip Chakraborty](https://cse.iitkgp.ac.in/~sandipc/).
 For questions and general feedback, contact [Prasenjit Karmakar](https://www.linkedin.com/in/prasenjit52282).
+[Assignment 1](https://github.com/prasenjit52282/distributedQ) was on implementing a centralized broker and was much simpler to understand for me.